Yes No Share to Facebook

 Although the Small Claims Court is, generally, thought of as a court with relatively informal processes that are simple enough for people to do without assistance from a lawyer or paralegal, there are many potential pitfalls as issues to think about.
 Issues to think about include, among other things:

-- What if I lose?
+- What if I lose the case?

-- What if the Defendant brings a third party claim?
+- What if the Defendant sues another person as a 'third party'?

-- What if I get the name of someone wrong?
+- What if I get a name wrong?

-- What if the case becomes more complicated than first expected?
+- What if the case becomes more complicated than originally expected?

-The above questions, and many more, deserve careful review before haphazardly starting a lawsuit.
+The concerns listed above, among others, should be very carefully reviewed before bringing a lawsuit.
 Understanding and carefully reviewing the potential complications, considerations, and consequences, before starting a lawsuit is highly important.